A noncommutative analogue of the Peskine--Szpiro Acyclicity Lemma: The case of relative -modules

 \subsection{Positively filtered rings}

 Suppose $A$ is \emph{positively filtered}, that is, has a filtration of subgroups $F_{j} A \subseteq F_{j+1}$ indexed by the integers such that: (1) the filtration is compatible with multiplication in the natural way; (2) $F_{-1} A = 0$.
-Let $\gr^{F} A = \oplus F_{j+1} A / F_{j} A$ be the associated graded ring. \begin{define} Let $M$ be a finitely generated left $A$-module equipped with a good filtration compatible with positive filtration of $A$.
+Let $\gr^{F} A = \oplus F_{j+1} A / F_{j} A$ be the associated graded ring.
+Now let $M$ be a finitely generated $A$-module with a filtration $\Gamma$.
+We say $\Gamma$ is a \emph{good filtration} when $\Gamma$ is bounded below and $\gr M = \gr^\Gamma M = \oplus \Gamma_v M / \Gamma_{v-1}$ is a finitely generated $\gr^F$-module (Proposition A:III.1.29 \cite{Bjork}). \begin{define} Suppose that $A$ is a positively filtered ring such that $\gr^F A$ is commutative.
+Let $M$ be a finitely generated left $A$-module equipped with a good filtration.
 Denote the associated graded $\gr^{F}$-module $\gr M$.
 Then the \emph{characteristic ideal} of $M$ is

-and this does not depend on the choice of good filtration of $M$, cf. III.3.20 \cite{Bjork}.
+and this does not depend on the choice of good filtration of $M$, cf. A:III.3.20 \cite{Bjork}.
 The \emph{characteristic variety} of $M$ is

 which also does not depend on the choice of good filtration. \end{define}

 Assuming the existence of a positive filtration is useful because often $\gr^{F} A$ is a commutative, regular, Noetherian ring.
 In this case